mblayman/mattlayman.com/content/django-riffs/2021-07-19-14-go-live-deployment.md

 ---
-title: "Deploy A Site Live"
+title: "Episode 14 - Going Live"
+aliases:
+ - /django-riffs/14
+ - /djangoriffs/14
+ - /django-riffs/14.
+ - /djangoriffs/14.
 description: >-
-    You're ready to take the site you developed and share it with the world.
-    What steps should you take
+    On this episode,
+    we will look
+    at what it takes
+    to go live
-    to prepare your Django project
+    and how to prepare your Django project for the internet.
-    for life on the web?
-    That's the focus
-    of this article.
-image: img/django.png
+image: img/django-riffs-banner.png
 type: post
 categories:
  - Python